micronDLA/SDK/README.md

 # ...
 User's functions to get the input ...
 sf.Run(input_img, output) # Run
 ```
-Use `sf.SetFlag('nobatch', '1')` to set the compiler to split the workload among 2 clusters and generate the instructions.
+Use `sf.SetFlag('nobatch', '1')` to set the compiler to split the workload among two clusters and generate the instructions.
-You can find more informantion about the option flags [here](docs/PythonAPI.md).
+You can find more information about the option flags [here](docs/Codes.md).
 Now the output size is not twice of `snwresults` because you expect output for one inference run.
 The diagram below shows this type of execution:
 <img src="docs/pics/2clus1img.png" width="900" height="735"/>